 Non-Refundable Application Fee

 A $200 non-refundable application fee is required and payable by credit card within the online application.
-Application fee waivers are available for U.S. military service members and for nonprofit and public service employees.

 English Language Proficiency Requirement (If applicable)

 Applicants who received their degrees in countries other than the U.S., UK, Australia, English-speaking Canada, or Singapore are required to take the TOEFL exam or the IELTS exam.

 Review our International Applicants website for information on ordering these scores

 If you have completed at least one year of full-time academic coursework with grades of “B” or better in residence at a recognized US institution at your time of application.
 You must submit an official transcript from the US institution.

 The following courses will not fulfill this requirement: